compgeolab/xlandsat/doc/indices.rst

 Many of these indices can be calculated with simple arithmetic operations.
 So now that our data are in :class:`xarray.Dataset`'s, it's fairly easy to calculate them.

-As an example, let's load two example scenes from before and after the `Brumadinho tailings dam disaster <https://en.wikipedia.org/wiki/Brumadinho_dam_disaster>`__:
+As an example, we'll use two example scenes from before and after the `Brumadinho tailings dam disaster <https://en.wikipedia.org/wiki/Brumadinho_dam_disaster>`__ to try to image and quantify the total area flooded by the damn collapse.

+.. admonition:: Trigger warning
+    :class: warning

+    This tutorial uses data from the tragic `Brumadinho tailings dam disaster <https://en.wikipedia.org/wiki/Brumadinho_dam_disaster>`__,
+    in which over 250 people lost their lives.
+We use this dataset to illustrate the usefulness of remote sensing data for monitoring such disasters but we want acknowledge the tragic human consequences and that some readers may find this topic disturbing and may not wish to read futher.

+First, we must import the required packages, download our two sample scenes, and load them with :func:`xlandsat.load_scene`:

 .. jupyter-execute::

     import xlandsat as xls
     import matplotlib.pyplot as plt

     path_before = xls.datasets.fetch_brumadinho_before()
     path_after = xls.datasets.fetch_brumadinho_after()